innabelaya/test-project/QuickStart.en.md

         </body>
     </html>

 This markup requires CSS rules to be added.
-In BEM terms, you have to implement a **layout** block in CSS.
+In BEM terms you have to implement a **layout** block in CSS.

-##Creating a New Block
+## Creating a new block

 To implement a block using CSS technology you have to create a CSS file for this block in a corresponding block directory.
 For this use `bem create` command of [bem-tools](http://en.bem.info/tools/bem/bem-tools/commands/):